Green Check Verified

 Series B in 2000

-Electron Economy is a commerce enabler that integrates essential components of commerce operations for both traditional and e-business companies.
-The company collaborates with clients to design, deploy, and manage their e-commerce operations, utilizing advanced technology and expertise to address the dynamic requirements of online business.
-Central to its offerings is the Internet TONE, an open and extensible Internet Transaction Operations Network that enables businesses to utilize shared services and infrastructure for their e-commerce activities.
-Additionally, Electron Economy provides E-Commerce Operations Management services that operate on the Internet TONE, offering an outsourced solution that seamlessly connects a company's online storefront with back-end logistics such as order processing, customer interaction, warehousing, fulfillment, shipping, and delivery.
-Furthermore, the company specializes in supply chain event management services, which enhance the management of funds, goods, and information through an intelligent and scalable platform, helping manufacturers and distributors to accelerate market entry, reduce costs, boost revenue, and improve customer satisfaction.
+Electron Economy is a commerce enabler that focuses on integrating essential components of commerce operations for both traditional and e-business companies.
+It collaborates with clients to design, deploy, and manage their e-commerce operations by combining advanced technology, expertise, and managed services.
+The company's Internet Transaction Operations Network, known as Internet TONE, provides an open and extensible platform that allows businesses to utilize shared services and infrastructure for their e-business needs.
+Additionally, Electron Economy offers E-Commerce Operations Management services on the Internet TONE, delivering outsourced management solutions that seamlessly connect online storefronts with back-end logistics processes, including order processing, customer engagement, warehousing, fulfillment, shipping, and delivery.
+Through its supply chain event management services, the company enhances the management of funds, goods, and information, enabling manufacturers and distributors to accelerate time to market, reduce costs, boost revenue, and improve customer satisfaction.

 Internet Appliance Network